perci-aceron/100-days-of-code/log.md

 ### Day 13: August 9, 2023
 #####

-**Today's Progress**: still doing my GOit homework and some JavaScript in freeCodeCamp
+**Today's Progress**: done with my homework 1 and some JavaScript in freeCodeCamp.

-**Thoughts:** doing web project from scratch without steps by steps is hard and challenging.
+**Thoughts:** i did the css for my homework 1 though it is not required, learned a lot. my log is not on time, keep forgeting about it. but i'm still committed.

 **Link to work:**